bytebase/bytebase.com/content/docs/get-started/self-host.md

 <HintBlock type="info">

-For production setup, you should [configure a proper --external-url](/docs/get-started/install/external-url).
+For production setup, you should configure a proper [External URL](/docs/get-started/install/external-url).

 </HintBlock>